Instance-dependent Label Distribution Estimation for Learning with Label Noise: Experiments

-\textbf{Results on Synthetic Noisy Datasets} We compare LDR with other competing methods on MNIST and CIFAR-10 with symmetric (see Table~\ref{tab: comparison_sym}) or asymmetric noise (see Table~\ref{tab: comparison_asym}).
-All methods are compared on both datasets with a series of noise rates.
-Each competitor's hyper-parameter setting under different noise rates is the same.
-However, the hyper-parameter of GLS is sensitive to noise rate, so we adjust the hyper-parameter of GLS under each noise rate case.
-Thus we provide `Ours' and `Ours$*$' in Table~\ref{tab: comparison_sym} and Table~\ref{tab: comparison_asym}. `Ours' means we use the same hyper-parameter setting under each noise rate case, while `Ours$^*$' means we use different hyper-parameter settings under each noise rate case.
+The results of our ILDE methods and other competing methods on MNIST and CIFAR-10 were listed in Table~\ref{tab: comparison_sym} (with symmetric noise) and Table~\ref{tab: comparison_asym} (with asymmetric noise).
+The noise rate of symmetric noise ranges from 0.2 to 0.8, and the noise rate of asymmetric noise ranges from 0.1 to 0.5.
+In the GLS method, the hyper-parameter is sensitive to noise rate, and hence is adjusted empirically for each noise rate.
+In those competing methods, the hyper-parameter keeps unchanged for different noise rates.
+Accordingly, our ILDE method was evaluated under these two settings, and we provide `Ours' and `Ours$^*$' in Table~\ref{tab: comparison_sym} and Table~\ref{tab: comparison_asym}.
+In these tables, `Ours' represents the ILDE method with the same hyper-parameter setting for different noise rates, while `Ours$^*$' represents the ILDE methods with a unique hyper-parameter setting for each noise rate.

 Although GLS and ELR perform better on the clean set of MNIST (GLS: 99.33\% v.s.
 Ours$^*$: 99.24\%) and CIFAR-10 (ELR: 91.18\% v.s.
-Ours$^*$: 90.92\%), our LDR achieves the best result on all symmetric noisy cases and most asymmetric noisy cases.
-Moreover, our LDR outperforms other competing methods in the most difficult situations by a clear margin.
-On CIFAR-10 with symmetric noise ($\eta$=0.8), LDR outperforms the best competitor MEIDTM by 3.26\% (59.10\% v.s.
-55.84\%; p-value=4.54e-4$<$0.05).
-On CIFAR-10 with asymmetric noise ($\eta$=0.5), our LDR outperforms the best competitor MEIDTM by 3.51\% (80.74\% v.s.
-77.23\%; p-value=7.65e-6$<$0.05).
-In addition, although our gain on symmetric/asymmetric noisy MNIST is only 0.2\%/0.12\% (p-value=0.077/0.057), we achieve an average accuracy of 98.57\%/98.97\%, which we believe is saturated on MNIST.
+Ours$^*$: 90.92\%), our ILDE achieves the best result on all symmetric noisy cases and most asymmetric noisy cases.
+Moreover, our ILDE outperforms all competing methods in the most difficult situations by a clear margin.
+On CIFAR-10 with the most severe symmetric noise (noise rate=0.8), ILDE outperforms the best competitor MEIDTM by 3.26\% (59.10\% v.s.
+55.84\% and p-value=4.54e-4$<$0.05).
+On CIFAR-10 with the most severe asymmetric noise (noise rate=0.5), our ILDE outperforms the best competitor MEIDTM by 3.51\% (80.74\% v.s.
+77.23\% and p-value=7.65e-6$<$0.05).
+In addition, it should be noted that the performance gain of our ILDE method on symmetric/asymmetric noisy MNIST is only 0.2\%/0.12\% (p-value=0.077/0.057).
+We believe it can be attributed to the fact that our performance is saturated on MNIST, since the average accuracy of our ILDE reaches 98.57\%/98.97\%.